-Why JOIN the Culture Tending Commons?
+About the Culture Tending Commons

 Culture Tending Commons Equity Statement

-We are committed to dismantling systems of oppression and supporting movements for self-determination
+We are committed to dismantling systems of oppression and supporting movements for self-determination.

 We affirm the inherent worth and dignity of all individuals, centering principles of consent, autonomy, and agency while standing in solidarity with movements for land back, abolition, reparations, labor rights, bodily autonomy, and more.